 China’s mask enterprises are mainly distributed in the eastern region, and Bohai Rim, Yangtze River Delta Region, and Pearl River Delta Region are the major production areas.
 Shandong province serves as the center of the masks industry in China with another production hub, Dadian, dubbed the “mask village” for producing the cheapest pieces.

-There are about 310 mask processing and supporting enterprises in Dadian village, Jiaozhou City of Shandong with an annual production capacity of 1 billion pieces, realizing about CNY 1.2 billion ($174 million) of output value that accounts for more than 32% of market shares nationwide.
+There are more than 300 mask processing and supporting enterprises in Dadian village, Jiaozhou City of Shandong with an annual production capacity of nearly 1 billion pieces, realizing about CNY 1.1 billion ($160 million) of output value that accounts for more than 80% of market shares nationwide (data based in 2017).

-Currently, common anti-haze masks widely available in every convenient store are priced at CNY 1 or 2 ($0.15 to 0.40) to CNY 30 or 40 ($4.5 to 5.8), and they are made from cotton yarn, activated carbon, and other materials.
-Along with the continuous increasing of Chinese residents’ incomes and the improving of people’s living standard, people have a stronger awareness about environment and health.
-Consumers are willing to pay more to protect themselves from air pollution’s effects, and they look for more comfortable and effective masks, such as Vogmask or Cambridge masks, which generally range in price from CNY 150 to 250 CNY ($22 to 37).
+Currently, common anti-haze masks widely available in every convenient store are priced at CNY less than 1 or 2 ($0.15 to 0.40) to CNY 30 or 40 ($4.5 to 5.8), and they are made from cotton yarn, activated carbon, and other materials.
+Along with the continuous increasing of Chinese residents’ incomes and the improvement of people’s living standard, people have a stronger awareness about the environment and health.
+Consumers are willing to pay more to protect themselves from air pollution’s effects, and they look for more comfortable and effective masks, such as Vogmask or Cambridge masks, which generally range in price from CNY 120 to 245 CNY ($19 to 37, based on 2019 Tmall/Taobao prices and currency exchange rates).
 To meet growing demand in China, new market entrants like Airinum focus on the high-end market, with stylish design and high-quality replaceable filters.

 China Textile Commercial Association officially released ‘the community standards of PM2.5 protective masks’.
 The standards were implemented on March 1, 2016.
 Before this date, China had no quality standards for face masks for personal use, and the majority masks available claiming to reduce particulate matter by 99% on the market were not protecting against PM2.5.